dollerbill/Raspberry-Pi-Temperature-Monitor/README.md

 # Raspberry Pi & DS18B20 temperature sensor with python
+Monitor and log temperatures using python, a Raspberry Pi and a wired temperature sensor.

 ## Raspberry Pi
     I am running this script on a headless install of Raspbian Jessie Lite.
+The DS18B20 sensor is attached to GPIO pins 1(3.3v), 6(Ground), and 7(GPIO4/Data) and is pulled up with a 4.7kOhm resisitor.

-#### Activating the temperature sensor
+## Activating the temperature sensor
 ### Enable 1Wire devices
 First edit the config file to enable 1Wire devices working through GPIO.